 On the hunt for a local watering hole that’s more than just a place to have a drink?
 These Colorado bars have character, history, ambience and are the perfect place to hang out with friends.
-From historic saloons to cozy speakeasies, here are the 10 most unique bars in the state.
+From historic saloons to cozy speakeasies, here are the 8 Best Theme bars in the state.

 Having an Antler Ale, the signature beer, at this out-of-the-way saloon is a definitive Colorado experience.
 The bar’s century old pine buildings tucked away close to the Arapaho National Forest are downright hard to find, but worth the effort whether you drive, hike or bike.
 Authentic antler taps, thousands of dollar bills covering the walls and a rustic, ramshackle ambience captures the character of a historic, old-west saloon.

 The setting at this 40-year-old bar has been described as “popular pandemonium.”
 Swagger through the old-time swinging saloon doors right into this rowdy bar with memorabilia on the walls that visitors from around the world have left.
 It’s known for legendary live music, generous mixed drinks and cold beer.
 It has quite a history as a dance hall, church and drugstore, but it really has hit its stride as a mountain bar.

 Belly-up to the bar at this, the second oldest saloon in Colorado, for a shot of whiskey much like the notorious gambler Doc Holliday might have requested.
 The history inside and out is literally touchable from the original tile floor to the custom made oak bar that still has the original diamond dust mirrors to the historic photos and memorabilia scattered throughout.
 Spend some time absorbing the storied past with a cold beer or a glass of wine.